 In a survey by The Social Habit, 32% of social media users who contact a brand expect a response within 30 minutes, and 42% expect a response within 60 minutes.

-Those aren't always easy numbers to achieve, seeing as how monitoring your social media accounts can be a 24/7 job.
+Those aren't always easy numbers to achieve, seeing as how monitoring your social media accounts can be a full-time job.
 But for starters, you can try and keep up with quick responses during your office hours.
 Having one person in charge of your social media interactions will help make sure that nothing gets missed.
-If too many hands are on deck, your staff might rely on others to get back to someone.
-And, if you are a little late with a response, don't hesitate to apologize for the delay.
-The person on the other end will likely be happy to know they are talking to another human and not just a computer.
+If too many hands are on deck, your staff might not know who has time to respond.
+And, if you are a little late with a response, apologize for the delay.
+The person on the other end will likely be happy to know they are talking to another human and not just a bot.

 Take the Load Off Their Shoulders

 Loyal customers are your most important customers.
-Especially in the world of healthcare, word of mouth referrals are a great way for boosting business.
+Especially in the world of healthcare, word of mouth referrals are a major way for gaining new patients.
 So how do you keep your customers loyal and happy?

 In a survey by the Customer Contact Council, they found that the single most important factor in increasing customer loyalty is reducing the amount of work the customer has to do in order to get their problem solved.